wisaac407/CssClassRename/README.md

 A small project to demonstrate css class re-naming with php and javascript integration.

 ## Dependencies
-This project has the fallowing two dependencies:
+This project has the fallowing three dependencies:

   1. [Nodejs][1]
   2. [Grunt][2]